kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README.md

 2) Create UI
    - `FormNodeView` calls the factory `mountFormUI({ mount, schema, data, onChange, onRemove })`.
-   - The factory builds `FormGenerator` and `FormSidebar`, inserts the panel inline under the header, wires nav/tabs, and manages raw/form mode.
+   - The factory builds `FormGenerator` and `FormSidebar`, inserts the navigation panel inline under the header, and wires navigation.
-   - The `<pre><code>` raw JSON node lives inside the container and is toggled by the factory.

 3) Generate DOM from schema in `FormGenerator`
    - Initial render: `generateForm()` uses `GroupBuilder.build()` to create groups (with primitive fields) and sections (containers without primitives).